-MEETING DATE: Tuesday, January 7, 2025
+MEETING DATE: Tuesday, March 25, 2025

+TO: CITY COUNCIL

+WRITTEN BY: INTERIM ASSISTANT COMMUNITY DEVELOPMENT DIRECTOR ORBACH

+RECOMMENDED BY: INTERIM COMMUNITY DEVELOPMENT DIRECTOR MEEK

+APPROVED BY: TAMARA VIDES, CITY MANAGER

+SUBJECT: APPEAL (#2025-8623) OF PLANNING COMMISSION DENIAL OF AN

-- TO: PLANNING COMMISSION - FROM: INTERIM COMMUNITY DEVELOPMENT DIRECTOR MEEK INTERIM ASSISTANT CDD DIRECTOR MATT ORBACH - SUBJECT: APPEAL (#PP2024-8160) OF ZONING ADMINISTRATOR DENIAL OF AN ADMINISTRATIVE USE PERMIT FOR DEMOLITION OF A NONCONFORMING DETACHED GARAGE AND CONSTRUCTION OF A NEW EXPANDED GARAGE WITH A SECOND-STORY ACCESSORY DWELLING UNIT (#PP2024-7815) LOCATED AT 79 MONTE VISTA AVENUE (APN:018-521-01)
+APPEAL (#PP2024-8160) OF ZONING ADMINISTRATOR DENIAL OF AN ADMINISTRATIVE USE PERMIT FOR DEMOLITION OF A NONCONFORMING, ONE-STORY, DETACHED GARAGE AND

-RECOMMENDED ACTION
+CONSTRUCTION OF A NEW EXPANDED DETACHED GARAGE W

+RECOMMENDATION:

-Staff recommends Planning Commission deny Appeal #PP2024-8160 and uphold the Zoning Administrator denial of an Administrative Review Permit for demolition of an existing, nonconforming, detached two-car garage and construction of a new, three-car, detached garage with a new, detached, 754-square foot, second-story accessory dwelling unit (#PP2024-7815) located at 79 Monte Vista Avenue (APN: 018-521-01).
+Staff recommends City Council deny Appeal #PP2025-8623 of the Planning Commission's denial of Appeal #2024-8160 of the Zoning Administrator's denial of an Administrative Review Permit for demolition of a nonconforming, one-story, detached garage and construction of a new expanded detached garage with a new second-story accessory dwelling unit (#PP2024-7815) located at 79 Monte Vista Avenue (APN: 018-521-01).

-BACKGROUND
+BACKGROUND:

 On July 10, 2022, the Zoning Administrator approved an Administrative Review Permit #PP2022-3712 to demolish an existing, nonconforming, detached, two-car garage and construct a new detached two-story structure with a two-car garage on the first floor and a 750-square-foot accessory dwelling unit (ADU) on the second floor.
-The Administrative Review Permit included a note stating that prior to submitting a building permit application, the plans would need to be revised to include the required four-foot side and rear yard setbacks if the ADU replacing the nonconforming garage exceeded the dimensions of the existing garage, and more specifically, if the building height exceeded 16 feet.
+The Administrative Review Permit included a note stating that before submitting a building permit application, the plans would need to be revised to include the required four-foot side and rear yard setbacks if the ADU replacing the nonconforming garage exceeded the dimensions of the existing garage, and more specifically if the building height exceeded 16 feet.
 Pursuant to WMC section 14-12.301(c), an Administrative Review Permit is valid for a period of 180 days from issuance and shall expire if not acted upon.
 The applicant did not submit a building permit for the structure entitled under Administrative Review Permit #PP2022-3712, which, therefore, expired on January 6, 2023.